trueheart78/trueheart78.com/resume.md

 ### 🥽 AppliedVR (2022 to present)

-#### Senior Software Developer
+#### Staff Software Developer

 * Stressed the importance of tests in code and led the charge by example.
-* Took the initiative to smash technical debt around outdated tests.
+* Took the initiative to smash technical debt around outdated tests, and raised the passing specs from 40% to 100%.
+* Upgraded the backend Rails application from Ruby 2.7 to Ruby 3.1.

 ### :pill: CoverMyMeds (2015 to 2022)